Continue reading on DataGuidance with:

 2.1.
 Personal scope

-The Law applies to public and private organisations and regulates personal and sensitive data of identified and identifiable natural persons.
+The Law applies to public and private organizations and regulates personal and sensitive data of identified and identifiable natural persons.
 However, it does not consider biometric, georeferenced, and minors' data processing, which is included in the Bill.

 2.2.
 Territorial scope